-While yoga is usually associated with asanas and poses, yoga breathing actually occupies one of the central positions in this ancient wellness practice.
+While yoga is usually associated with asanas and poses, yoga breathing occupies one of the central positions in this ancient wellness practice.
 Yoga breathing believes that the breath or ‘prana’ moves through energy channels known as nadis and into centres known as chakras.
-This flow of energy is what determines the quality of your mental and physical health, which is why learning how to breathe correctly can have so many effects on your health.
+This flow of energy is what determines the quality of your mental and physical health, which is why learning how to breathe correctly can have so many positive effects on your health.

 If prana is high and steady in the body, you remain in peak physical and mental health.
-However for the average person, this flow is usually blocked or slowed due to any number of factors.
-A sluggish flow of prana manifests as a state of anxiety, tension and uncertainty on the mental level and as sickness and disease on the physical level.
+However, for the average person, this flow is usually blocked or slowed due to any number of factors.
+A sluggish flow of prana manifests as a state of anxiety, tension, and uncertainty on the mental level and as sickness and disease on the physical level.

 What is yoga for breathing?

 Yogic breathing may be better known as ‘Pranayama’.
 Prana is the universal energy or life force that powers the visible and invisible aspects of the body; nourishing the mind and sustaining the body.
 Ayama means harnessing or lengthening the flow of this universal energy.